Not-Crazy010/Not-Crazy010.github.io/README.md

 ## License

-This project is open source, feel free to use
+This project is open source; feel free to use it.